Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Conclusion

 This study provides detailed analyses of \DEAP's constraints on DM-nucleon couplings beyond the standard assumptions of a constant, isoscalar, spin-independent cross section and a Maxwell-Boltzmann DM velocity distribution.
 Using a total exposure of \PaperTwoExpo s, upper limits were placed on the $\CO_1$, $\CO_3$, $\CO_5$, $\CO_8$, and $\CO_{11}$ effective operators in \textit {isoscalar} (IS), \textit {isovector} (IV), and \textit {xenonphobic} (XP) isospin symmetry scenarios, using the NREFT framework described in~\cite{fitzpatrick_effective_2013} and exploring the effects of various kinematically distinct halo substructures, which are motivated by recent astronomical observations.

-Constraints on operators proportional to \vperp\ are weaker than those proportional to $q$, which are weaker than those proportional to neither.
+Constraints on operators proportional to $v_\perp^n$ are weaker than those proportional to $q$ raised to the same power, which in turn are weaker than constant couplings.
 Limits for interactions proportional to the $\Phi^{\prime\prime}$ multipole operator are weaker than those for comparable interactions with $M$, consistent with findings in~\cite{darkside-50_collaboration_effective_2020}.

 As shown in~\cite{Yaguna:2019llp}, limits on XP couplings above \WIMPMassHundredGeV\ for \DEAP\ are stronger than those placed by \Xenon\ based on rescaling arguments.
 The NREFT framework yields different recoil energy spectra for IS and IV couplings and their cross terms.
 In the case of IV interactions, these changes result in slightly weaker limits than are derived using the rescaling method in~\cite{Yaguna:2019llp}, while they comparatively strengthen constraints for XP interactions.